abhaygshah/Titanic-Survival/Solution_in_R.md

 ![Emb_Vs_Surv](https://user-images.githubusercontent.com/50455967/58117194-e18cb180-7bb2-11e9-8dbf-8a7a508db9aa.jpeg)

 You can clearly see that a large % of people who embarked on this journey from Cherbourg didn't survive.
 This is also evident from the heatmap above.
 Alright, I think this is enough analysis for now...
 Lets move on to fill some missing values, shall we?

+## 2. Filling in missing values

 I can clearly see that the Age predictor has 20% of its values missing.
 I am going to fill it up using the titles that each person hold.
 The titles are given in the Name predictor.
 See, everything comes in some use.
 Note: This idea is indeed superb but I cannot take credit for it - I borrowed this idea from Yassine Ghouzam who has shown some fine work on this competition.

 Alright so, let me go ahead and work on it.
 These little lines extracts the title (Mr., Mrs, Master, etc)